pengsihua2023/metagenome_viral_tool_assessment/CDC_Software_Assessment_Presentation.md

 ### Impact of Database Selection

 **RefSeq/Standard Libraries**:
-- ❌ Often underestimate environmental virus and phage diversity
+- ❌ Often underestimate environmental virus and phage diversity, because a large number of viruses in the environmental samples could not be matched.

 **RVDB**:
 - ✅ More friendly to viruses (especially environmental viruses and distant sequences)
-- ⚠️ Need to guard against database annotation bias
+- ⚠️ Need to guard against database annotation bias, because the sequences in this database are not well annotated.

 **Conclusion**: Database selection directly affects discovery capability